m5tt/smscli-client/README.md

 Everything is more or less stable and working, but a few features are still missing.
 May be a little buggy too.

+## TODO

+Needs some reworking, backend logic is too coupled/attached to the urwid libary